juananpe/langgraph-mcp-pipeline/README.md

 # Project Overview

-This project demonstrates the use of the Model Context Protocol (MCP) with LangGraph to create a workflow that generates prompts and AI-generated images based on a given topic.
+This project demonstrates the use of the Model Context Protocol (MCP) with LangGraph to create workflows that generate prompts and AI-generated images based on a given topic.
 The project consists of three main files: `app.py`, `graph.py`, and `ai-image-gen-pipeline.py`.
+Each file showcases different aspects of using MCP with LangGraph, including the Functional API, Graph API, and integration within Open WebUI Pipelines.

 ## Files

 ### app.py

-This script is the entry point for the application.
-It defines a simple workflow that generates prompts and an AI-generated image for a given topic.
-The workflow includes human-in-the-loop (HIL) interaction to approve generated prompts.
+This script demonstrates the use of the LangGraph Functional API along with Human-in-the-Loop (HIL) interaction to generate prompts and AI-generated images based on a given topic.
+The workflow includes user feedback to approve generated prompts before generating the corresponding image.

 #### Key Components:
 - **Dependencies**: `aiosqlite`, `langgraph`, `langgraph-checkpoint-sqlite`, `mcp[cli]`.